siadajpan/image_downloader/README.md

 # Image downloader project

-Application should download a picture specified by user using URL path.
-User should be able to specify one postprocessing done on the downloaded picture.
-User should be presented with the original picture and postprocessed one, and be able to save one or both of those pictures.
+Application should download a picture specified by user, using URL path.
+User should be able to specify one postprocessing executed on the downloaded picture.
+User should be presented with the original and postprocessed pictures, and be able to save one or both of those pictures.

 ## Requirements
 User should create virtual environment using `venv` and requirements from `requirements.txt`